Get to Know Carbs

 - Starchy vegetables like corn, winter squash and potatoes

-- Grains including foods made from wheat like noodles, bread and crackers, as well as oats, barley, rice and others
+- Grains including foods made from wheat like noodles and pasta, bread and crackers, as well as rice and others

-- Whole grains are just that, the whole plant that has been harvested and dried with little processing.
+Whole grains are just that: the whole plant that has been harvested and dried with little processing.
 They provide fiber as well as essential vitamins including B and E and other minerals needed for optimal health.
+Examples include oats, barley, bulgur, quinoa, brown rice, farro and amaranth.
+At least half of your daily grain intake should come from whole grains.

 Sugar is another source of carbs.
 There are two main types: